 2. Single Stone

-The Single Stone Diamond Wyler Rose-Cut Engagement Ring from Greenwich St Jewellers highlights the vintage feel of rose-cut diamonds with its vintage-inspired design.
+The Single Stone Diamond Wyler Rose-Cut Engagement Ring from Greenwich St Jewelers highlights the vintage feel of rose-cut diamonds with its vintage-inspired design.
 It features a 1.43-carat rose-cut diamond with .29 carats of Old European-cut diamonds on the shank.
-The central stone is a very light green-yellow colour, which is accented by the 18K yellow gold bezel setting.
-Single Stone handcrafts all of its jewellery in Los Angeles, using antique or responsibly-sourced diamonds and recycled metal to create modern heirlooms with vintage designs.
+The central stone is a very light green-yellow color, which is accented by the 18K yellow gold bezel setting.
+Single Stone handcrafts all of its jewelry in Los Angeles, using antique or responsibly-sourced diamonds and recycled metal to create modern heirlooms with vintage designs.